-Checklist: Under this procedure, the checklist of employee’s statement statements is prepared in the form of yes or no based questions.
+Checklist: Under this procedure, the checklist of employee statement statements are prepared in the form of yes or no based questions.
 Here the rater does not make actual reporting only in reporting or checking and HR sections.

 Benefits – Economics, administration easy, limited training needs, criteria

-Damages – Raters biases, weighs inappropriate by HR, do not allow rater to give relative ratings
+Damages – Raters biases, weighs inappropriate by HR, do not allow a rater to give relative ratings

 Advantages – Absence of personal bias due to forced choice.